lhr-solar/BPS/Docs/README.md

 # BPS Documentation Contributors Guide

 The BPS Documentation can be viewed [here](bps.rtfd.io).
 The documentation is built using [sphinx](https://docs.readthedocs.io/en/stable/intro/getting-started-with-sphinx.html).
-I would recommend working in Linux or Windows Subsystem for Linux (WSL) since I have successflly built the docs in both environments.
+I would recommend working in Linux or Windows Subsystem for Linux (WSL), since I have successflly built the docs in both environments.
 I have not tried building in Windows or Mac.

 ## Tools setup instructions (Linux/WSL)